-Genetic Counselors with little to no experience tend to make between $49760 and $58810 while the more experienced ones make over $89690 per year.
+Genetic Counselors with little to no experience tend to make between $52750 and $68030 while the more experienced ones can earn over $96060 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Genetic Counselor is to move to a higher paying state like MD.
-Right now, the highest paying states for Genetic Counselors are MD, SC, NJ, CA and IL.
+One of the easiest ways to increase your salary as a Genetic Counselor is to move to a higher paying state like NV.
+Right now, the highest paying states for Genetic Counselors are NV, TX, CA, CO and NY.

-3 other factors that can increase your salary as A Genetic Counselor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Genetic Counselor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Genetic Counselors what degree they had when they got the job and most of them said they had a Master’s degree followed by No degree.
+We asked other Genetic Counselors what degree they had when they got the job and most of them said they had a Master’s Degree followed by less than a High School Diploma.

 Pros and Cons